On This Page

 To organize ingested data into Search Datasets:

-1. Add Datasets: Create your Search Datasets and set their retention periods.
+1. Add Datasets: Create your Search Datasets and set their retention periods, along with performance-enhancing accelerated fields.

 2. Add Dataset rules: Define how to route events into your Search Datasets.